 Some ovarian cancer that produce this hormone also result in elevated levels of AMH.
 Once the cancer treatment is started, AMH levels serve as an indicator of its efficacy.

-For more information about Anti-Müllerian hormone testing and to order your at-home AMH or ovarian reserve test, get in touch. *t&c apply.
+For more information about Anti-Müllerian hormone testing and to consult with an experienced fertility expert for your fertility testing, get in touch using the red contact button. *t&c apply.

 Revelli, A., Biasoni, V., Gennarelli, G., Canosa, S., Dalmasso, P., & Benedetto, C. (2016).
 IVF results in patients with very low serum AMH are significantly affected by chronological age.
 Journal of assisted reproduction and genetics33(5), 603–609. https://doi.org/10.1007/s10815-016-0675-7